 Under current Czech immigration law, you can apply for two different kinds of immigration document at the consulate before you come to Prague - Long-term visa or Long-term residence permit.
 Each has its advantages and disadvantages, which you can discuss in more detail at the consulate.
-Both the long-term visa and the long-term residence permit are issued when the stay on the territory of the Czech Republic is expected to exceed 3 months.
-In general, the long-term visa is primarily intended for persons who expect to stay in the Czech Republic for several months - for example study program lasting several months etc. Long-term residence permit is primarily intended for persons who expect a longer stay in the Czech Republic, for example study in a university program, employment etc.
+Both the long-term visa and the long-term residence permit are issued when the stay in the territory of the Czech Republic is expected to exceed 3 months.
+In general, the long-term visa is primarily intended for persons who expect to stay in the Czech Republic for several months - for example, study programme lasting several months etc. The long-term residence permit is primarily intended for persons who expect a longer stay in the Czech Republic, for example, a study in a university programme, employment etc.